simonborer/OCAS-usability-testing/readme.md

 ### Scenario

 Users will be asked to complete the application form beginning at <https://www.ontariocolleges.ca/en>, applying to three (3) Ontario colleges.
-They will be provided with any necessary ["dummy" information][4], including credit card information, OEN, and any other personally identifying information they are not comfortable providing.
-All other information should be their own (but only [within the boundaries of their comfort][3]).
+They will be provided with any necessary "dummy" information<sup><a href="footnote4">4</a></sup>, including credit card information, OEN, and any other personally identifying information they are not comfortable providing.
+All other information should be their own (but only within the boundaries of their comfort<sup><a href="footnote3">3</a></sup>).

 ### Tasks

-[TBD][6]
+TBD<sup><a href="footnote6">6</a></sup>

-[After completing a task at the mid-point of the form][7], they will be asked to close their browser session for at least 20 seconds.
+After completing a task at the mid-point of the form<sup><a href="footnote7">7</a></sup>, they will be asked to close their browser session for at least 20 seconds.
 Following this, the test moderator will have them begin again at the start page, and ask them to resume their application.

 ### Roles